 - To cancel or turn off recurring billing on your subscription, follow the instructions at Cancel or turn off recurring billing on a Microsoft subscription.

 For prepaid, you can't change how you pay because it's a prepaid subscription.

 - However, you can update your payment info and buy a new subscription when your prepaid subscription expires.
-See Add, update, or remove credit cards and other ways to pay.
+See Change the payment method or credit card linked to your Microsoft account.

 You can switch subscription plans for Xbox Live, Game Pass, and Office 365.

 - To change your subscription recurrence (for example, from monthly to yearly):

 - Sign in to your Services & subscriptions with your Microsoft account.

 - Find the subscription in the list.

 - Select Manage > Change > Switch, and then choose your new recurrence.
 If you don't see this option, make sure recurring billing is on.